 The table at the bottom of the page lets you assign specific recorder ports to this recording mode.
-Refer to Assigning Ports on page 149.
+Refer to Assigning Ports on page 165.
+These are created on the active recorder (Master or Standby).

 In most cases, you will want to place each of these ports in a hunt group and make your users aware of this hunt group number and/or set up a key on their phones to access it.